-- ➤ For better recruiting consider this: - The target should not be limited to Armenian speaking kids only - The target should mainly be kids who are not attendees of Armenian schools - The target should include all Armenian subcultures - The adult target should extend far beyond parents with past Homenetmen experience

-For better retention: Pay attention to the needs of the members.
+- For better recruiting consider this: - The target should not be limited to Armenian speaking kids only - The target should mainly be kids who are not attendees of Armenian schools - The target should include all Armenian subcultures - The adult target should extend far beyond parents with past Homenetmen experience - For better retention: Pay attention to the needs of the members.

-The above evaluation is the key for the efficiency of Homenetmen leadership role within the community.
+The above evaluation is key for the efficiency of Homenetmen leadership role within the community.

-Here is the bottom line:
+Here is the bottom line.

-Homenetmen leaders have to be cognizant of the changes in community leadership definition.
-We should rise above it, do our homework by analyzing the needs of our communities and remain focused on the true goal: Youth extracurricular education, in particular education of the disconnected youth.
+Homenetmen leaders have to be highly cognizant of the changes in community leadership definition.
+We should rise above it, do our homework by analyzing the needs of our communities and remain focused on the true goal: Youth extracurricular education.